-In contrast, as a DROP participant, you are considered retired and are no longer an active member of the Pension Plan.
-If you become disabled or die after participating in the DROP, you will not be entitled to receive a disability pension or pre-retirement death benefits, since you are already retired.
+In contrast, as a DROP participant, you are considered retired and are no longer an active member of the Pension Fund.
+If you become disabled after participating in the DROP, you will not be entitled to receive a disability pension, since you are already retired.